WANTED: Service Dog Trainers & Assistants!

 OPTION 1: Obtain a Pawsitive Teams-trained facility dog

-Occasionally, Pawsitive Teams feels that a dog we have been preparing for service dog work isn’t suitable to be placed with someone with limited mobility, yet would do well in a work environment under the guidance of an able-bodied professional.
-Our Facility Dogs receive two years of intensive training with one of our service dog trainers and are skilled at maintaining a calm manner in all situations.
+Occasionally, Pawsitive Teams feels that a puppy we have been preparing for service dog work isn’t suitable to be placed with someone with limited mobility yet would do well in a work environment under the guidance of an able-bodied professional.
+In addition, we may take in a young dog around a year old that has excellent potential for Facility Dog work.
+Depending on age, our Facility Dogs receive one to two years of intensive training with one of our service dog trainers and are skilled at maintaining a calm manner in all situations.
 The dog is adaptable and used to interacting with a variety of people, including those with physical and/or developmental disabilities.
 The Facility Dog will live in the home of the professional after certification and go to work with that person.
 Prior to certification, Pawsitive Teams works closely with the professional for approximately two months, conducting customized dog handling sessions, including numerous sessions at the facility itself.
+If you feel you might be a good match for a Pawsitive Teams-owned and trained facility dog, send us your Pre-Application here.

-Option 2: Become certified with your own dog!
+OPTION 2: Become certified with your own dog!